 Reishi mushrooms are said to have possible positive effects on the human body.
-However it is important that if you do suffer from various conditions, or are pregnant or breast feeding, that you visit a healthcare provider before consuming reishi.
+However, it is important that if you do suffer from various conditions, or are pregnant or breastfeeding, you visit a healthcare provider before consuming reishi.

-Not all reishi mushroom health benefits have been proven, and more research may be required to discover all the benefits that may be available to those who consume reishi mushroom.
+Not all reishi mushroom health benefits have been proven, and more research may be required to discover all the benefits that may be available to those who consume reishi mushrooms.

 Implications on the immune system

 Reishi mushrooms contain an immune system booster called beta-glucan.
-This immune system booster contains potential anti-inflammatory properties, said to possibly help with improving our ability to fight germs that come our way.
+This immune system booster contains potent anti-inflammatory properties, said to possibly help with improving our ability to fight germs that come our way.

-When consuming reishi mushroom, you should be aware that there are various forms in which you can consume this medicinal mushroom.
+When consuming reishi mushrooms, you should be aware that there are various forms in which you can consume this medicinal mushroom.